 Many self-administered and office-administered injectable products require prior authorization.
-In some cases they will be made available through a vendor, designated by Molina.
+In some cases, they will be made available through a vendor designated by Molina.
 For additional information about our prior authorization process, including a link to the Prior Authorization Request Form, please refer to the Health Care Services section of this Provider Manual.
-Physician administered drugs require the appropriate National Drug Code (NDC) with the exception of vaccinations or other drugs as specified by CMS.
+Physician administered drugs require the appropriate National Drug Code (NDC) except for vaccinations or other drugs as specified by CMS.